 I used to regularly meet people who had tried to setup their businesses themselves, but were struggling with the systems and processes.
 They ended up wasting a lot of time (and money) going around in circles.
-They would often end up engaging a specialist or lawyer to help them finish the task to get their trade license.
+They often ended up engaging a specialist to help them to get their trade license issued.

 Few corporate sponsors

 Corporate local sponsors were pretty rare.
 In most instances it was the larger multinationals which could afford such services.

 The cost of setting up a business was much higher 10 years ago.
 Whether you were an individual entrepreneur or an international company, you paid the same fees for your trade license as options were fewer.
 Commercial rents were so high too.

 Abu Dhabi: 5 years ago

 This is just before the oil price crash.
 It had felt like Abu Dhabi was on the up after the global economic down turn and there was expectancy in the air.